Hymenophyllum peltatum

-Hymenophyllum peltatum (hymen-o-FIL-lum, pel-TAH-tum), is a species of filmy fern widely distributed across Australia, New Zealand, South Africa, South America.
-Predominantly a rainforest species with delicate foliage arrangements, also known as the 'alpine filmy-fern'.
+Hymenophyllum peltatum, also known as alpine filmy-fern, is a species of filmy fern widely distributed across Australia, New Zealand, South Africa, South America.
+It is predominantly a rainforest species with delicate foliage arrangements.
 Members of the Hymenophyllaceae family display almost translucent fronds, bearing thickness of just a single cell.

 Description

 Rhizome: The glabrescent (near hairless) rhizome forms a creeping, interlacing thread across various substrates, including larger ferns such as Dicksonia antarctica, rocks and fallen logs.

 Leaves: Each frond consists of several dark-green pinnae encompassing multiple lamina, with toothed margins and a single vein.
-Size can vary from 1.5 – 17cm in length.
+Size can vary from 1.5 – 17 cm in length.
 H. peltatum is distinguished from otherwise similar relatives (such as H. cupressiforme) by the unique ‘apically winged’ foliage, where branching only occurs on the apex side (i.e. toward the main stem), known as acroscopic branching.

 Sori occur (1-2) on the acroscopic side of the primary pinna.
 When mature, each sorus is attached by a small, peltate branch, hence the name H. peltatum.
 The sorus is a funnel-shaped receptacle, housing numerous sporangia, each approximately 1-2mm long and 0.5-1mm wide.
 The indusium forms a cleft of two-lips, which have entire margins protecting the developing sporangia.